Maximum battleship

-The "Maximum Battleships", also known as the "Tillman Battleships", were a series of World War I-era design studies for extremely large battleships, prepared in late 1916 and early 1917 upon the order of Senator "Pitchfork" Benjamin Tillman by the Bureau of Construction and Repair (C&R) of the United States Navy.
-The Navy was not interested in the designs and drew them up to win support from the Committee on Naval Affairs, on which Tillman sat.
-Nevertheless, they helped influence design work on the Pennsylvania and first South Dakota classes of battleships.
+The "Maximum battleships," also known as the "Tillman battleships," were a series of World War I-era design studies for extremely large battleships, prepared in late 1916 and early 1917 upon the order of Senator "Pitchfork" Benjamin Tillman by the Bureau of Construction and Repair (C&R) of the United States Navy.
+They helped influence design work on the Pennsylvania and first South Dakota classes of battleships.
 The plans prepared for the senator were preserved by C&R in the first of its "Spring Styles" books, where it kept various warship designs conceptualized between 1911 and 1925.
+“Maximum battleships” referred to the largest-possible battleships the U.S. Navy could afford to construct and field while still being able to utilize the Panama Canal.

 Context

 During the years leading up to World War I, some members of the U.S. Congress were growing frustrated with what they perceived to be chronic overspending by the U.S. Navy on battleships.
-Senator Tillman had grown impatient with the U.S. Navy's requests for larger battleships every year as well as the Navy's habit of building battleships significantly larger than Congress authorized.
-He accordingly instructed the Navy to design "maximum battleships", the largest battleships that they could use.

 The only limits on the potential size of an American battleship were the dimensions of the locks of the Panama Canal.
 The locks measure roughly 1000 × 110 ft, and so the "maximum battleships" were 975 × 108 ft.
 The Panamax draft limit during the designing of these battleships was 39 ft 6 in, however the Department of the Navy required that all designs be limited to only 34 ft in draft.